 If CAIR truly had a mission to promote Justice and really wanted to empower American Muslims, then where is the outreach to the 300,000 Muslims?
 If CAIR gave the slightest Damn about America it would be setting up grassroots programs through local Mosques teaching US Muslims that strapping suicide belts and blowing themselves up in a crowd of innocents is an evil act.
 But of course that CAIR resides in a fantasy world.
 The CAIR that exsists in the real world was founded by Omar Ahmed, Who was captured on FBI surveillance tapes at Hamas meetings in the United States during 1993 explaining that the IAP could not, for political reasons, admit its support for Hamas, and then discussing how the Hamas agenda could be cloaked and advanced.

 “Those who stay in America should be open to society without melting, keeping Mosques open so anyone can come and learn about Islam.
 If you choose to live here, you have a responsibility to deliver the message of Islam … Islam isn’t in America to be equal to any other faiths, but to become dominant.
-The Koran, the Muslim book of scripture, should be the highest authority in America, and Islam the only accepted religion on Earth.”
+The Koran, the Muslim book of scripture, should be the highest authority in America, and Islam the only accepted religion on Earth.”take our poll - story continues below

 “Fighting for freedom, fighting for Islam, that is not suicide,” …